vasid1999/chopsticksAI/README.md

 A simple text-based interface is given in chop.py.
 Feel free to use your own interfaces.

+Also, if you want sample games, use chop_rand.py.

 Please suggest changes and improvements if you find any.

 Thank you and enjoy!